Jarrett Allen NBA Preview vs. the Wizards

 Jarrett Allen Insights vs. the Wizards

-- This season, Allen has made 6.0 shots per game, which accounts for 12.0% of his team's total makes.
+- Allen is responsible for taking 8.5% of his team's field goal attempts this season with 8.9 per game.

-- Allen's Cavaliers average 100.9 possessions per game, which ranks 22nd among NBA teams, while the Wizards have a middling offense in terms of tempo, ranking 16th with 105.5 possessions per contest.
+- Allen's opponents, the Wizards, have a neutral offensive tempo, averaging 105.4 possessions per game, while his Cavaliers average 100.9 per game, which ranks 20th among NBA teams.

-- The Wizards are the worst defensive squad in the NBA, giving up 126.2 points per game.
+- Defensively, the Wizards are last in the NBA, giving up 126.6 points per contest.

-- The Wizards are the worst team in the NBA, allowing 49.7 rebounds per game.
+- On the boards, the Wizards have conceded 50 rebounds per game, which is worst in the NBA.

-- Conceding 30.3 assists per game, the Wizards are the worst team in the league.
+- In terms of assists, the Wizards have given up 30.5 per contest, worst in the league.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!